mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Question:** Hojo-san?
 Yesterday when you talked about the abbot of the Asian monastery who became paralyzed, and he said, “Well, it’s my karma.”
 Had he become a dead fish or a dry fish, in saying that?

-**Katagiri:** I don’t know.
+**Katagiri Roshi:** I don’t know.
 We should invite him to ask. *[Laughter.]* Well, it doesn’t matter, anyway; he already died.

 **Same person:** I guess I didn’t understand your point yesterday.
 I wasn’t quite clear about your criticism.

-**Katagiri:** Oh.
+**Katagiri Roshi:** Oh.
 One point that I wanted to tell you yesterday was that for many, many years we don’t realize the rhythm of nature, the sun coming up in the east and setting in the west.
 For many, many years, we don’t realize just becoming one with it, without any doubt.
 But we have a mind, and sooner or later we start to think, “Why is the sun coming up in the east?
 What is the earth?”
 [And so on.]
 And then we try to explain that rhythm of nature, which human beings completely became one with, without any questions.
 But when you have mind, you have to think, and then explain.
 That is myths, stories, philosophy, psychology, et cetera.
 And then finally, we really enjoy creating the story of myths endlessly.
 If we explain, endlessly we can go on like this.
 There is no end [to it].

 This is a wonderful world, depending on the myths and philosophy, psychology, but they are nothing but explanations of oneness with nature, the rhythm of nature.
 The rhythm of nature is exactly one with us, so it’s not necessary to think [about it].
 Primitive people don’t have any ideas to think, they just tune in constantly, just like animals do.
 Animals are instinctively tuning in, so they’re happy, you know, compared to human beings anyway.
 Or completely beyond happy or unhappy – just tuning in, day by day.
 Human beings can do that, but human beings have consciousness, so we always tune in just like the animals but immediately we have to think and explain.
 That is culture coming up.
 And then we depend on just the culture, and myths, and philosophy, psychology, forgetting oneness with the rhythm of nature.